Mermade/openapi-filter/README.md

       ...
 ```

-Works with OpenAPI/Swagger 2.0 and 3.0.x and AsyncAPI 1.x definitions.
+Works with OpenAPI/Swagger 2.0 and 3.0.x and AsyncAPI definitions.

+Note: in version 2.0 the `--tags` option will be renamed to prevent confusion withe OpenAPI `tags` object.

 ```
 openapi-filter.js <infile> [outfile]